 In 1684, the famed explorer René-Robert Cavelier, Sieur de La Salle embarked from France to establish a military settlement on the lower reaches of the Mississippi River.
-Roughly two hundred and eighty souls on four vessels accompanied La Salle.
-Only a handful would survive longer than five years.
+Roughly two hundred and eighty souls on four vessels accompanied La Salle—only a handful would survive the expedition.

 From a present-day perspective, the voyage began poorly.
 Illness struck fifty men with two dying.
 Spanish corsairs captured the colonizers’ supply ketch, limiting the expedition’s supplies.
 And La Salle and the fleet captain continually clashed, sowing discord among the sailors and the colonizers.
 Despite these hardships, officers on the ship exclaimed that “it had been a long time since they had such a fortuitous crossing,” a testament to the usual hazards of a trans-Atlantic voyage in the seventeenth-century.